sbslee/fuc/doc/CLI.md

 ```
 usage: summarize_file.py [-h] [--delimiter DELIMITER]
                          [--columns COLUMNS [COLUMNS ...]] [--exclude_columns]
+                         [--rows ROWS] [--exclude_rows]
                          table_file

 This command will output a summary of the input text file.
-This includes
+For each column, it
-counts of unique records for each column, similar to the
+will return counts of unique records for categorical data and various summary
-`pandas.DataFrame.count` method.
+statistics for numeric data.

 positional arguments:
   table_file            input table file